krokis/layla-plugin-json/Readme.md

 use 'json'
 ~~~

-Now you can call the `JSON.read` method to read and parse a JSON file and maybe assign the result to a variable:
+Now you can call the `JSON.load` method to read and parse a JSON file and maybe assign the result to a variable:

 ~~~ lay
 use 'json'